priidukull/dragons-of-mugloar/README.md

 ##### Fourth test - winEncounterTest()
 We have finally arrived at the point where I can test for Dragons having managed to win an Encounter.
 I will randomly choose an encounter with a normal weather and write code so that such Encounter would be victorious.

+##### Acceptance test - InvastionOfKnights::main()
+To see how far are we with learning to choose the right Dragons to fight Knights, I created an acceptance test in the main method of InvasionOfKnights.
+Currently the main method will run 10 fights and print out the outcome.
+Once we get to 5 wins out of 10, we will run the acceptance test with a greater number of test cases.

+The first run of acceptance test resulted in 1/10 wins.